fenrave/Quail-Luau/README.md

 You could build a definitions file for all of the data you're going to need, or make boilerplates you can `table.clone(def)` from.

-The idea here is to have everything running constantly and to creating
+The idea here is to have everything running constantly.
+Data is updated in real time and it's up to you to handle how much you want it to update.

+Overriding the scheduler and tying it into your own is fairly easy.

 *Minimal Receiving module side*